 When compared to other drying techniques, such as freeze-drying, the spray drying process is shorter and cheaper since it does not involve deep freezing of the samples and requires less energy consumption.
 Some researchers have explored the use of spray-drying as an alternative method to freeze-drying.

-Limitations of spray drying
+Limitations and benefits of laboratory scale spray drying

 Spray drying in different industries

 Over the past years, spray drying has gained importance as a method to produce dry powder, due to its continuous, gentle, single step, scalable process.

 It is successfully used in food-, chemical- and pharmaceutical-industries (Table 1) for production and research.